Removing spurious degrees of freedom from EFT of gravity: Discussion

 In pure gravity one can appeal to perturbative field redefinitions of the metric in order to completely absorb quadratic curvature corrections, and most of the cubic corrections, allowing us to consider the action in~(\ref{action}) as the first nontrivial example.
 However, these redefinitions are not as inconsequential when matter is considered, as they modify the coupling of matter to gravity.
 There are two possibilities that we can think of to couple matter consistently in the reduced theory.
 One is to add matter fields in the covariant action before order reduction and then to perform order reduction for the total action.
 It can then be checked after order reduction whether the constraints~${\mathcal H}_{\rm red}$ and ${\mathcal H}_{\rm red}^{i}$ still weakly commute to a given order in coupling constants of higher derivative terms, confirming that no spurious degrees of freedom are present.
 Another possibility is to add a gauge-fixing condition as an additional second-class constraint that has non-vanishing Poisson bracket with the Hamiltonian constraint~\cite{Aoki:2018zcv,DeFelice:2020eju,Aoki:2020lig}, after order reduction but before adding matter.
 Such an approach hinges on the assumption that the reduction procedure to all orders is in principle possible, and is considered in Appendix~\ref{sec:gravitational_waves}.
 There we considered linear gravitational waves propagating in cosmological spaces to find that, up to field redefinitions, they are the same as in general relativity.
 However, considering matter coupling might break this degeneracy.
 It would be interesting to investigate whether the reduced theory shares the features found for black hole solutions~\cite{Daas:2023axu,Giacchini:2024exc} in theories containing cubic curvature terms such as the one in~(\ref{action}).
-It has also been suggested that in such a setting a reduction of spatial derivative order might be called for~\cite{Arrechea:2022dvy,Arrechea:2023oax}, which is not connected to the initial value problem and removal of spurious degrees of freedom we considered here.
+It has also been suggested that when looking for black hole solutions in semiclassical gravity a reduction of spatial derivative order might be called for~\cite{Arrechea:2022dvy,Arrechea:2023oax}, which is not connected to the initial value problem and removal of spurious degrees of freedom we considered here.
+The EFT corrections might also be relevant for gravitational wave studies~\cite{Endlich:2017tqa,Sennett:2019bpc}.

 Though we have concentrated on gravitational theories, the algorithm can also be applied to actions involving higher derivatives of fields other than the metric tensor.
 A set of models that have attracted a great deal of interest are Horndeski scalar tensor theories \cite{Horndeski:1974wa} which are the most general scalar tensor theories producing covariant field equations at most second order in time derivatives.
 The order reduction algorithm allows one to consider a substantially wider set of models which formally have higher order time derivatives in the field equations, but for which the order of these higher time derivatives can be perturbatively reduced.
 It should be noted that such models have to be understood as effective local theories capturing ultraviolet corrections, and not as a fundamental theory.
 The phenomenology of such models is yet to be explored.